scala/scala3/docs/docs/reference/contextual/extension-methods.md

 ### Syntax

 Here are the syntax changes for extension methods and collective extensions relative to the [current syntax](../../internals/syntax.md). `extension` is a soft keyword, recognized only in tandem with `on`.
 It can be used as an identifier everywhere else.

 ```
 DefSig            ::=  ...
                     |  ExtParamClause [nl] [‘.’] id DefParamClauses
 ExtParamClause    ::=  [DefTypeParamClause] ‘(’ DefParam ‘)’
 TmplDef           ::=  ...
                     |  ‘extension’ ExtensionDef
-ExtensionDef      ::=  [id] ‘on’ ExtParamClause {GivenParamClause} ‘with’ ExtMethods
+ExtensionDef      ::=  [id] ‘on’ ExtParamClause {GivenParamClause} ExtMethods
 ExtMethods        ::=  ‘{’ ‘def’ DefDef {semi ‘def’ DefDef} ‘}’
 ```